gtjrrui/geog458-finalproject/README.md

 * Leaflet

 ### Acknowledgement:
-Thank you to Jakob Zhao and Tyler McCrea for teaching the class of GEOG 482 and teaching me and other students the foundation of Advanced Digital Geographies (GEOG 458).
+Thank you to Bo Zhao and Tyler McCrea for teaching the class of GEOG 482 and teaching me and other students the foundation of Advanced Digital Geographies (GEOG 458).